arangodb/docs/3.11/administration-reduce-memory-footprint.md

 ```

 They are for Bloom filter and block indexes, file metadata, table
-building (RAM usage for uncommitted transactions) and table reading (RAM
+building (RAM usage for building SST files, this happens when flushing
+memtables to level 0 SST files, during compaction and on recovery)
-usage for read operations) respectively.
+and table reading (RAM usage for read operations) respectively.

 There are additional options you can enable to avoid that the index and filter
 blocks get evicted from cache: